-MAGI Optimization in Retirement: Lower Your Taxes and Keep Your Benefits
+MAGI Optimization in Retirement: Control Your Taxes and Benefits

 You've spent decades building your retirement nest egg.
 But here's the hard truth: how much you keep depends not just on how much you saved, but on how well you manage your Modified Adjusted Gross Income (MAGI).